Random Forest Weighted Local Fr\'echet Regression with Random Objects: Additional Simulations

 For responses being symmetric positive definite matrices, the intrinsic local polynomial regression (ILPR) \citep{yuan2012local} and the manifold additive model (MAM) \citep{lin2022additive} are two promising tools that take advantage of the geometric structure of the Riemannian manifold.
 We plan to include the two methods for comparisons for Fr\'echet regression with symmetric positive-definite matrices.

-The abelian group structure inherited from either the Log-Cholesky metric or the Log-Euclidean metric framework can turn the space of symmetric positive-definite matrices into a Riemannian manifold and further a bi-invariant Lie group. \cite{lin2022additive} further proposed an additive model for the regression of symmetric positive-definite matrices valued response and an effective method called the manifold additive model (MAM).
+The abelian group structure inherited from either the Log-Cholesky metric or the Log-Euclidean metric framework can turn the space of symmetric positive-definite matrices into a Riemannian manifold and further a bi-invariant Lie group. \cite{lin2022additive} further proposed an additive model for the regression of symmetric positive-definite matrix valued responses called the manifold additive model (MAM).
 Their numerical studies show that the proposed method enjoys superior numerical performance compared with the intrinsic local polynomial regression (ILPR, \cite{yuan2012local}), especially when the underlying model is fully additive.
 However, \cite{lin2022additive} only considered $p=3,4$ in their simulation studies.
 In the next, we adopt the settings in \cite{lin2022additive} to make a comprehensive comparison among MAM, ILPR, GFR, FRF, RFWLCFR, and RFWLLFR.
 MAM can be implemented with the R-package ``matrix-manifold'' \citep{matrix-manifold2020}.

 Setting II: Let $X \sim \mathcal{U}([0, 1]^p)$.
 The response $Y$ is generated via

 where $\mu$ is the $3 \times 3$ identity matrix, $w\left(X\right)=\mathfrak{e} \mathfrak{x} \mathfrak{p} \tau_{\mu, e} f\left(X\right)$, $e$ is the identity element of the group, $\tau_{\mu, e}$ denotes the parallel transport from $\mu$ to $e$, $\mathfrak{e} \mathfrak{x} \mathfrak{p} (\cdot)$ denotes the Lie exponential map, $\oplus$ denotes the group operation, and $\zeta$ is the random noise.
 The noise $\zeta$ is generated according to $\mathfrak{l} \mathfrak{o} \mathfrak{g} \zeta=\sum_{j=1}^{6} Z_{j} v_{j}$, where $\mathfrak{l} \mathfrak{o} \mathfrak{g} (\cdot)$ denotes the Lie log map, $Z_{1}, \ldots, Z_{6}$ are independently sampled from $\mathcal{N}\left(0, \sigma^{2}\right)$, and $v_{1}, \ldots, v_{6}$ are an orthonormal basis of the tangent space $T_{e} \mathcal{S}_{3}^{+}$.
 The signal-to-ratio (SNR) is measured by $\text{SNR} =E\left\|\mathfrak{l o g} w\left(X\right)\right\|_{e}^{2} /E\|\mathfrak{l o g} \zeta\|_{e}^{2}$.
 Take the value of the parameter $\sigma^{2}$ to cover two choices for the SNR, namely, SNR $=2$ and SNR $=4$.
 Refer to \cite{lin2022additive} for the details of the notations and concepts here.
 We consider the following setting about $f(X)$.